martinjaros/nanotalk2/README.md

 In order to use the client it must be bootstrapped to a live node specified either by hostname or address

     nanotalk -k /path/to/private.key -a /path/to/aliases.txt -h 10.20.30.40 -p 5004

+To make the client work behind NAT you need to either enable "full-cone" if the router supports it or setup port forwarding for UDP port 5004.

 The client can play a sound file to indicate an incoming call; use the `--call-sound` option.
 For more options see `nanotalk --help`